Harvest for Health: A Variety of Cooking Classes and Innovative Programs

 Healthy Heart Program

-This program consists of five sessions for people with heart disease to learn about healthy eating and exercise from our chef, a cardiologist, nurses, and Wellness Center staff
+This program consists of five sessions cardiology patients and other community residents to learn about healthy eating and exercise from our chef, a cardiologist, and a registered dietitian.

 Integrative Therapies Program for Cancer Patients